 Try Growing Vegetables of Your Own

-They’re also low in calories and nutrient-dense, so they’re perfect for people who want to lose weight or maintain a healthy diet.
+They’re also low in calories and nutrient-dense, perfect for people who want to lose weight or maintain a healthy diet.
 Garden veggies also tend to be cheaper than grocery store vegetables, which means you can save money while still eating healthy.

 Ask Questions!